 Unfortunately, there aren’t currently any notable gay events like Pride going on in Aruba.
 Though the LGBTQ community is growing and becoming more visible.
 We hope to celebrate the first Aruba Pride event one day.

 There are plenty of things to do in Aruba.
 We’ve already touched on Oranjestad as the best gay hangout, but it’s also a fabulous place to visit in the daytime.
-The brightly coloured buildings really pop in the daylight.
+The brightly colored buildings really pop in the daylight.
 The town is always buzzing with activity, and it’s absolutely stacked with tourist attractions, including museums and art galleries, as well as restaurants and shops.

 On the Oranjestad waterfront, you’ll find Wilhelmina Park, which is packed with horticultural delights and is perfect for a picnic.
-For the ultimate retail experience, head to the Renaissance Shopping Mall, home to Cartier, Chanel and Gucci, among others.
+For the ultimate retail experience, head to the Renaissance Shopping Mall, home to Cartier, Chanel, and Gucci, among others.

 Best gay friendly resort in Aruba

 We just love the Bucuti & Tara Beach Resort in Oranjestad.
 We rate it as one of the most gay friendly Caribbean resorts.
 It is an adults-only paradise that opens out to the gay friendly Eagle Beach.
 Bucuti is also very gay friendly.
-It is not only a proud member of IGLTA, it is also TAG-approved for its service, employment policies and support of the LGBTQ community.
+It is not only a proud member of IGLTA, it is also TAG-approved for its service, employment policies, and support of the LGBTQ community.

 Saba is a municipality of the Netherlands and is very accepting of the queer community.
-Gay marriage was legalised in 2012 making it a top destination for gay weddings.
+Gay marriage was legalized in 2012 making it a top destination for gay weddings.
 There isn’t much of a scene to speak of, but the Tropics Café is gay-owned and popular with the LGBTQ community.
 The Saba Carnival, which takes place in February, also packs plenty of gay energy.
-Queen’s Garden Resort is one of the most famous gay-friendly resort on the island and in the Caribbean.
+Queen’s Garden Resort is one of the most famous gay-friendly resorts on the island and in the Caribbean.